akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He crossed the room slowly, sat on the edge of the bed, and put his hand on the pillow where her mother’s head had rested.
 He sat there for a long time.

-Beatrice closed the door and left him to it.
-Late that night she heard him sobbing quietly.
+Late that night Beatrice heard him sobbing quietly.

 ---